 iPad Pro vs iPad Air: Design & features

 The current iPad Pro design was the first major change to the look of the iPad since the very first model (though obviously it had been heavily refined over the years).
-It’s what immediately sets the iPad Pro and iPad Air apart from each other, because the Air retains the more classic look.
+But in 2020, the iPad Air joined the all-screen design party.
+While they look similar, there are some minor differences: the Air features marginally thicker bezels, and is very slightly thicker.
+But unless you're holding both models side-by-side, you're unlikely to notice the difference.

-Both iPad models have a single open physical data connection, but the difference here is important: the iPad Pro has a USB Type-C port, which means you can connect accessories to it easily, either directly or via a USB-C adapter (or even a hub): microphones, USB storage, 4K monitors, cameras for importing photos – it’s usefully flexible.
+Both iPad models have a single USB Type-C port, which means you can connect accessories to it easily, either directly or via a USB-C adapter (or even a hub): microphones, USB storage, 4K monitors, cameras for importing photos – it’s usefully flexible.
+And both iPad models are compatible with Apple's brilliant (but expensive) Magic Keyboard, making either a worthy laptop replacement in certain situations.

 The iPad Pro has better speakers than the iPad Air, with a tweeter and woofer configuration in all four corners, so however you hold it, it can create a sound balance with convincing stereo and good balance – the quality of these speakers is kind of mind-blowing, actually, given the size of device the sound is coming from.
 The iPad Air’s speakers are still really solid, though, and do a great job for watching movies and so on.